landportal/data/regions/README.txt

 To check if the ISO3 code is supported by the highcharts map

 - Flag
+From https://raw.githubusercontent.com/landportal/drupal-lpbs/scss/partials/_iso-mapping.scss .
+Do some text process.
-From https://github.com/lipis/flag-icon-css after some mapping process To check if the ISO3 code is supported by the flag file
+To check if the ISO3 code is supported by the flag file